ansys/pymapdl/doc/source/examples/technology_showcase_examples/techdemo-1/ex_0-tecbrakesqueal.rst

 **Figure 1.10: Mode Shape for Unstable Mode (Mode 22).**
-Tis figure is obtained from `Linear non-prestressed modal analysis`_ .
+This figure is obtained from `Linear non-prestressed modal analysis`_ .

 **Table 1.2: Solution output**